Ravaste/osiris_bot_discord/README.md

 # 🏴‍☠️ Osiris - The Versatile Pirate Entity

 **Osiris** is no ordinary Discord bot.
 He is a scholar, an arrogant sea dog, and the guardian of **The Citadel**.
-Powered by **GPT-4o** and **Whisper**, he handles everything: from general knowledge and workout reminders to pirate economy, voice espionage, and thermal monitoring of my Minecraft server.
+Powered by **Llama 3.1** , he handles everything: from general knowledge and workout reminders to pirate economy, voice espionage, and thermal monitoring of my Minecraft server.

 ---